-- Notation definitions of notation used throughout the document; - · Concepts the principal abstractions needed to understand the protocol; - · Abstract Protocol a high-level description of the protocol in terms of ideal cryptographic components; - Concrete Protocol how the functions and encodings of the abstract protocol are instantiated; - Network Upgrades the strategy for upgrading to Overwinter and then Sapling; - Consensus Changes from Bitcoin how Zcash differs from Bitcoin at the consensus layer, including the Proof of Work; - Differences from the Zerocash protocol a summary of changes from the protocol in [BCGGMTV2014]. - Appendix: Circuit Design details of how the Sapling circuit is defined as a quadratic constraint program. - Appendix: Batching Optimizations improvements to the efficiency of verifying multiple signatures and proofs.
+- Notation definitions of notation used throughout the document; - · Concepts the principal abstractions needed to understand the protocol; - Abstract Protocol a high-level description of the protocol in terms of ideal cryptographic components; - · Concrete Protocol how the functions and encodings of the abstract protocol are instantiated; - Network Upgrades the strategy for upgrading the Zcash protocol. - Consensus Changes from Bitcoin how Zcash differs from Bitcoin at the consensus layer, including the Proof of Work; - Differences from the Zerocash protocol a summary of changes from the protocol in [BCGGMTV2014]. - Appendix: Circuit Design details of how the Sapling circuit is defined as a quadratic constraint program. - Appendix: Batching Optimizations improvements to the efficiency of validating multiple signatures and verifying multiple proofs.